JigglyJelo/Ballin-N-Fallin/README.md

 ### Source Code

-All software code and files within the `Source` folder, along with the Godot project files located in the root of the repository (including structural scripts, base scenes, resources, and materials), is licensed under the [GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later)](LICENSE).
+All software code and files within the `Source` folder, along with the Godot project files located in the root of the repository (including structural scripts, base scenes, resources, and materials), are licensed under the [GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later)](LICENSE).

-To ensure the game can be distributed on PC storefronts, this project includes a specific Section 7 exception that permits linking with the Steamworks SDK.
-By submitting a pull request, you explicitly agree to release your contributions under the AGPLv3 or later, and you accept the terms outlined in the [LICENSE-ADDENDUM.md](LICENSE-ADDENDUM.md) file.
+This project includes a specific Section 7 Additional permission to the AGPL that permits linking with the Steamworks SDK.
+By contributing, you explicitly agree to release your contributions under the AGPLv3 or later, and the Additional permission outlined in the [LICENSE-ADDENDUM.md](LICENSE-ADDENDUM.md) file.

 ### Game Assets